syzygypl/syzygypl.github.io/_posts/2018-09-03-top-down-bottom-up-tdd-revealed.md

 ![classical-vs-mockist](/assets/content/tdd-revealed/classical-vs-mockist.png)

-Main advantages of Classical approach is domain enrichment with great object oriented design, and enhancement of DDD practice.
-Mockism makes development more focused in terms of result, decreasing probability of creating useless functionality, and therefore not breaking **YAGNI**.
+From the first look it makes no difference whether to start from domain or application layer, however entry point significantly changes your implementation.
+For developer that practicing TDD starting his job is associated with defining expectation for specific feature.
+In case of Classical approach developers begins with thinking about feature in domain point of view.
+The result of this is domain enrichment, great object oriented design, and enhancement of DDD practice.
+Mockists on the other hand think about task in terms of application and end result that is noticeable for business and users.
+They know how exactly their result should look like, and then go down creating only needed implementation, and therefore not breaking **YAGNI**.

 #### Another point of view